visgl/loaders.gl/dev-docs/RFCs/v2.0/loader-auto-registration-rfc.md

 - **Date**: Jun 2019
 - **Status**: For Review

-## Summary
+## Abstract

-loaders.gl loader modules autoregister their loaders
+This RFC proposes that importing loaders.gl loader modules autoregisters their loaders, removing the need to also import and call `registerLoaders`.

-This is a proposal for loaders.gl, but mentioned here for completeness:
+## Review Notes
+- Sep 2019 - the `CompositeLoader` system is somewhat reducing the need to pre-register loaders.

-## Overview
+## Motivation

+Starting with deck.gl v7.2, URL strings passed to "async layer props" are now resolved using the loaders.gl `load` function, and thus any pre-registered loaders will be available to parse the data, making it easy for apps to add support for new file formats.

-With deck.gl v7.2 being updated to use default registered loaders, many apps could be made slightly more elegant if loaders.gl loader modules auto-registered their loaders during import.
+deck.gl only pre-registers some loaders like "images", so apps still have to decide which loader modules to import.
+Because of this, apps could be made slightly more elegant if loader modules auto-registered their loaders during import.

+## Proposals

 Simply importing a loader module would make that loader available to the async props of deck.gl layers: